-You are also able to keep an eye on the live results table or plotIf you want to measure some of the samples again you can use the Back and Forward buttons in the Controls tab to move back and forward in the batch.
+You are also able to keep an eye on the live results table or plot.
+If you want to measure some of the samples again you can use the Back and Forward buttons next to the Start and Stop buttons to move back and forward in the batch.